microsoft/FishStore/README.md

 parser interface for fast parsing (we use [simdjson](https://github.com/lemire/simdjson) in many of our examples).

+FishStore is being open-sourced as a research prototype.
 You can read more about the concepts behind FishStore in our recent [research paper](https://badrish.net/papers/fishstore-sigmod19.pdf).
+Note that the research paper uses Mison as its parser, whereas this release provides a generic parser interface model, with simdjson as an out-of-the-box example.

 For detailed usage of FishStore, please refer to [our tutorial](tutorial.md).